 What If My Homeowners Policy Does Not Provide This Coverage?

 If your homeowners policy does not provide service line coverage, you might be inclined to shop around for coverage.
-Rather than searching endless insurance companies online, you should contact an independent insurance agency such as The Overmyer Insurance Agency who works with many insurance companies and knows which companies offer service line coverage and will recommend the appropriate coverage for you.
+Rather than searching endless insurance companies online, you should contact an independent insurance agency such as The Overmyer Insurance Agency which works with many insurance companies, knows which companies offer service line coverage, and will recommend the appropriate coverage for you.

-Contact our agency at 908-476-8685 or our website to review your policy or if you have any questions.
+Contact our agency at 908-476-8685 or our website to review your policy or answer any questions.

 Protect your home or property on both the inside and outside.
 Knowing your homeowners insurance coverage is half the battle.
 Having an insurance advocate such as the Overmyer Insurance Agency on your side can give you peace of mind knowing you have sufficient coverage.